 Cooperation Vs Opposition

-As it relates to the cooperative efforts of the SNS and PNS, open any physiological textbook and you will find evidence of how these two systems, while creating opposite effects, still work together in dynamic ways at precise times, in precise sequences to produce optimized overall effects.
+As it relates to the cooperative efforts of the SNS and PNS, in any physiology textbook you will find evidence of how these two systems, while creating opposite effects, still work together in dynamic ways at precise times, in precise sequences to produce optimized overall effects.

 For example, the SNS drives the muscular effort needed to obtain, prepare and ingest food, while the PNS promotes the digestive secretions and peristalsis needed to break it down and digest it.
 And as food is digested and absorbed, SNS-mediated increases in blood flow both to and away from the digestive tract aid in nutrient distribution.